 Current Status: The Brown Pelican was listed as federally endangered throughout its range under the precursor of the Endangered Species Act (ESA) in 1970 (United States Code of Federal Regulations 1970).
 Another success story of the ESA, Brown Pelicans in Florida and Alabama and in coastal states along the Atlantic Coast were removed from the Federal List of Endangered and Threatened Wildlife in 1985 (USFWS 1985).
-The Brown Pelican has similarly recovered throughout the remainder of its range in North, Central, and South America and in the Caribbean, and all populations within the United States were removed from the Federal List of Endangered as endangered in 1985 (USFWS 1985).
-The Brown Pelican the Caribbean, and all populations within the United States were removed from the Federal List of Endangered and Threatened Wildlife in 2009 (USFWS 2009).
+The Brown Pelican has similarly recovered throughout the remainder of its range in North, Central, and South America and in the Caribbean, and all populations within the United States were removed from the Federal List of Endangered and Threatened Wildlife in 2009 (USFWS 2009).
 In New Mexico, the Brown Pelican was listed first as threatened in 1983 and then was reclassified as endangered in 1990 as the extent of its occurrence in New Mexico became better understood.
 From 2003 - 2024, with the exceptions of 2006 and 2019, at least one individual has been reported in New Mexico annually (eBird 2024).